Transformers: Live-action film franchise (2007–present)

 In 2007, Michael Bay directed a live-action film based on Transformers, with Steven Spielberg serving as executive producer.
 It stars Shia LaBeouf, Josh Duhamel, Megan Fox, and Tyrese Gibson in the lead human cast while voice actors Peter Cullen and Hugo Weaving voice Optimus Prime and Megatron, respectively.
 Transformers received mixed to positive reviews and was a box office success.
 It is the forty-fifth highest-grossing film and the fifth highest-grossing film of 2007, grossing approximately $709 million worldwide.
 The film won four awards from the Visual Effects Society and was nominated for three Academy Awards, for Best Sound Editing, Best Sound Mixing, and Best Visual Effects.
 The performance of Shia LaBeouf was praised by Empire, and Peter Cullen's reprisal of Optimus Prime from the 1980s television series was well received by fans.
 A sequel, Transformers: Revenge of the Fallen, was released on June 24, 2009.
 It received mostly negative reviews, but was a commercial success and grossed more than its predecessor.
 A third film, Transformers: Dark of the Moon, was released on June 29, 2011, in 3-D and went on to gross over $1 billion, despite receiving mixed reviews.
-A fourth film, Transformers: Age of Extinction, was released on June 27, 2014, which also grossed over $1 billion, though it received generally negative reviews.
-A fifth film, Transformers: The Last Knight was released on June 23, 2017 to similarly negative reviews.
+A fourth film, Transformers: Age of Extinction, was released on June 27, 2014, which also grossed over $1 billion and was the highest-grossing film of 2014, though it received generally negative reviews.
+A fifth film, Transformers: The Last Knight, was released on June 21, 2017 to similarly negative reviews.
 Unlike its predecessors, the movie failed to recoup its costs for the studio.
 Bumblebee, directed by Laika's Travis Knight, was released on December 21, 2018, serving as a prequel to the first film, receiving positive reviews from critics.
 The movie was a box-office success.
 A sequel to Bumblebee, directed by Steven Caple Jr. and titled Transformers: Rise of the Beasts, was released on June 9, 2023 to mixed reviews from critics.